 Biochemical and cellular tests.
 In biochemical testing, VS-4718 inhibited purified FAK kinase and demonstrated in vitro selectivity against a panel of 107 different protein kinases.
-In addition, in an in vitro assessment of cell proliferation using our EMT technology, VS-4718 exhibited potent activity and approximately 10-fold or greater preferential effect, or selectivity, for CSCs as compared to other types of cancer cells.
+In addition, in various in vitro assessments of cell proliferation using our EMT technology, VS-4718 exhibited potent activity and up to a 25-fold preferential effect, or selectivity, for CSCs as compared to other types of cancer cells.